-- 16.2.25 Construction of the proposed scheme will generate associated construction traffic, including light and heavy duty vehicles.
-This will result in additional emissions of NO_x, PM and other combustion related pollutants on the local road network near the proposed scheme. - At DMRB Stage 3, detailed information regarding construction traffic characteristics such as vehicle numbers and journey origin/destination is not available.
+- 16.2.24 Construction of the proposed scheme will generate associated construction traffic, including light and heavy duty vehicles.
+This will result in additional emissions of NO_x, PM and other combustion related pollutants on the local road network in the vicinity of the proposed scheme. - 16.2.25 At DMRB Stage 3, detailed information regarding construction traffic characteristics such as vehicle numbers and journey origin/destination is not available.
 Consequently, in accordance with HA207/07, the effect of additional construction vehicles was considered qualitatively, considering background pollution concentrations in the study area, anticipated construction haulage routes, duration of the construction works and the location of sensitive receptors.

-- 16.2.27 For the assessment of impacts of highways schemes on air quality, HA207/07 sets out two levels of assessment; 'Simple' and 'Detailed'.
-Simple Assessment is considered appropriate if air quality is not expected to be a fundamental issue in the decision-making process, with Detailed Assessment intended to be applied where the potential exists for exceedances of local air quality objectives or for the proposed scheme to cause significant impacts. - It was considered that a DMRB Simple Assessment was appropriate for this assessment, having considered the nature of the proposed scheme (generally an online widening of an existing road through an area of good local air quality and relatively few receptors) and the results of the DMRB Stage 2 air quality assessment, which concluded that significant impacts were unlikely (Transport Scotland, 2016a and 2016b). - The DMRB Simple Assessment method comprises an empirical spreadsheet-based model that focuses on road traffic as a source of pollutant emissions, and is a recognised tool for carrying out air quality impact assessments. - In addition to the requirements of HA207/07, the assessment of annual mean PM{2.5} concentrations was also undertaken as this pollutant is also included within the LAQM regime in Scotland.
+- 16.2.26 For the assessment of impacts of highways schemes on air quality, HA207/07 sets out two levels of assessment; 'Simple' and 'Detailed'.
+Simple assessment is considered appropriate if air quality is not expected to be a fundamental issue in the decision-making process, with Detailed Assessment intended to be applied where the potential exists for exceedances of local air quality objectives or for the proposed scheme to cause significant impacts. - 16.2.27 It was considered that a DMRB Simple Assessment was appropriate for this assessment, having considered the nature of the proposed scheme (generally an online widening of an existing road through an area of good local air quality and relatively few receptors) and the results of the DMRB Stage 2 air quality assessment, which concluded that significant impacts were unlikely (Transport Scotland, 2016a and 2016b). - 16.2.28 The DMRB Simple Assessment method comprises an empirical spreadsheet-based model that focuses on road traffic as a source of pollutant emissions, and is a recognised tool for carrying out air quality impact assessments. - 16.2.29 In addition to the requirements of HA207/07, the assessment of annual mean PM{2.5} concentrations was also undertaken as this pollutant is also included within the LAQM regime in Scotland.

-- Pollutant emission modelling allowed predicted ambient pollution concentrations and annual emissions of NO2, PM10 and PM{2.5} to be quantified at local air quality sensitive receptor locations for the following scenarios: - Baseline Year (2015); - Opening Year (2026) without proposed scheme (DM); and - Opening Year (2026) with proposed scheme (DS). - For the local air quality assessment, selected sensitive receptors (within 200m of affected road links) were identified using professional judgement.
+- 16.2.30 Pollutant emission modelling allowed predicted ambient pollution concentrations and annual emissions of NO2, PM10 and PM{2.5} to be quantified at local air quality sensitive receptor locations for the following scenarios: - Baseline Year (2015); - Opening Year (2026) without proposed scheme (DM); and - Opening Year (2026) with proposed scheme (DS). - 16.2.31 For the local air quality assessment, selected sensitive receptors (within 200m of affected road links) were identified using professional judgement.
 Selected sensitive receptors were those either closest to the affected roads, or representative of the anticipated maximum impacts of the proposed scheme in that area.
-The selected sensitive receptors are shown on Figure 16.2. - In addition to this, future scenarios (15 years after the Opening Year) were also considered for the regional emissions assessment of NO_x, PM10, PM{2.5}, and CO2, as follows: - Design Year (2041) DM; and - Design Year (2041) DS. - Traffic data for the modelling scenarios were provided from the Transport Model for Scotland (TMfS14) traffic model.
-Traffic data represent the average daily conditions and the following traffic data parameters were provided: - AADT, in vehicles/day; - · percentage HDV; and - daily average vehicle speed, in kph.
+The selected sensitive receptors are shown on Figure 16.2. - 16.2.32 In addition to this, future scenarios (15 years after the Opening Year) were also considered for the regional emissions assessment of NO_x, PM10, PM{2.5}, and CO2, as follows: - Design Year (2041) DM; and - Design Year (2041) DS. - 16.2.33 Traffic data for the modelling scenarios were provided from the Transport Model for Scotland (TMfS14) traffic model.
+Traffic data represents the average daily conditions and the following traffic data parameters were provided: - AADT, in vehicles/day; - percentage HDV; and - daily average vehicle speed, in kph.